Mood Swings? 14 Nutrients for Emotional Support

 A pro-inflammatory diet also lacks nutrients such as vitamins, minerals, and enzymes.
 Nutrient deficiencies area linked to anxiety, depression, and irritability.
 Let’s look at specific nutrients that are important for your mental health.

-Nutrients that Can Improve Anxiety, Depression and Irritability
+Nutrients that Can Improve Mood Swings

 Important nutrients for optimal brain function and good mental health are magnesium, vitamin D, omega-3 fatty acids, vitamin C, iron, selenium, iodine, zinc, B vitamins, and amino acids.
 Adaptogens, neurotransmitter precursors, probiotics, and exogenous ketones can also improve mood swings.